sferik/merb-admin/README.markdown

     dependency "merb-admin"

-Add the following route to `config/router.rb`
+...add the following route to `config/router.rb`

     slice(:MerbAdmin, :name_prefix => nil, :path_prefix => "", :default_routes => false)

-Then run the following rake task:
+...and then run the following rake task:

     rake slices:merb_admin:install

 ## Run it

-Start your server.
+Start your server:
+    merb

 If everything worked correctly, it should log the messages:
     ~ Loaded slice 'MerbAdmin' ...
     ~ Activating slice 'MerbAdmin' ...